unfor19/serverless-template/README.md

 - **Never run** `yarn add some_package` **in an API folder**
 - **Always use** `yarn add --dev some_package`**in an API folder**; Lambda Layer supplies the "real" dependencies
-- There's no need to create a layer for AWS SDK (e.g aws-sdk, boto3) - These libraries are [provided by AWS automatically](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)
+- There's no need to create a layer for AWS SDK (e.g., aws-sdk, boto3) - These libraries are [provided by AWS automatically](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html)

 #### Layer Structure

 - serverless.yml - configuration for deploying the layer - [Deploying Layers](https://serverless.com/framework/docs/providers/aws/guide/layers#configuration)
 - package.json - contains the scripts for building, deploying and destroying the layer
-- nodejs/package.json - contains the dependencies that will be uploaded with this layer
+- nodejs/package.json - contains the dependencies that are uploaded with this layer
 - nodejs/yarn.lock - contains the list of dependencies and their versions

 ---